KimYoungHwan8750/agent-filelock/README.md

 This is not suitable for large-scale services.
 Recommended for **small teams of fewer than 5 people**.

 `filelock ack` is a simple implementation that **deletes all change records except your own UUID** for a given file.
 For example, if developers A, B, and C all modified the same file, and developer D runs `ack`, the change records of A, B, and C are all removed at once.
 There is no way to selectively acknowledge a specific developer's changes.

+For solo development with parallel agents, this tool provides a very satisfying experience for resolving conflicts.
+Feel free to use it!

 ---